What got you here, won’t get you there

 The move to Legal Operating Systems maps to the trend experienced in other functions.
 Originally functions adopted isolated software products to address niche needs, until they moved to wider integrated solutions.
 E.g. Marketing’s early investments into automation, in the early 2000s, was in things like email marketing and content management systems.
 Over time they found the lack of connectivity between systems limited their impact, and they have moved to Marketing Automation Platforms such as Marketo & Hubspot.

-Being late to the adoption of technology means Legal can not only learn from the experiences of other functions, but it can ‘leap-frog’ outdated technology.
+Legal automation are becoming increasingly popular and beneficial to users.
+Being late to the adoption of automation of Legal services means Legal can not only learn from the experiences of other functions, but it can ‘leap-frog’ outdated technology.
+Get started with Plexus' Legal Automation tools and systems today!

 Download the ebook